-The property is mapped within the Indian River Lagoon Nitrogen Reduction Overlay.
-Per Chapter 46, Article II, Division IV - Nitrogen Reduction Overlay, if adequate sewer for the development is not available, then the use of an alternative septic system, designed to provide at least 65% total nitrogen reduction through multi-stage treatment processes, shall be required.
+The eastern portion of this property is mapped within the Indian River Lagoon Nitrogen Reduction Overlay.
+Per Chapter 46, Article II, Division IV - Nitrogen Reduction Overlay, if adequate sewer for the development is not available, then the use of an alternative septic system, designed to provide at least 65% total nitrogen reduction through multistage treatment processes, shall be required.
 NRM requires a Septic Maintenance Notice be filed with the Brevard Clerk of Courts.